 Surviving spouse pensions under all plans are increased each January 1 by three percent of the original amount.
-The increase for the first year is prorated for the number of months the surviving spouse received a pension.
+The increase for the first year is prorated for the number of months the surviving spouse or the member received a pension.